kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 ```

 ## How is `perror` helpful?
-Let's say that you have a function call that just failed (because you checked the man page and it is a failing return code). `perror(const char* message)` will print the english version of the error to stderr
+Let's say that you have a function call that just failed (because you checked the man page and it is a failing return code). `perror(const char* message)` will print the English version of the error to stderr
 ```C
 int main(){
     int ret = open("IDoNotExist.txt", O_RDONLY);